wikipathways/pvjs/test/README.md

 ```
 This command starts local web server and watches for your changes to the source files, opens a browser to the pvjs test page and runs a quick test whenever you change a source file.

-If you've never done it before, open a new tab and build the polyfills:
+If you've never done it before, open a new terminal window and build the polyfills:

 ```
 $ gulp browserify-polyfills